 The pivotal phase 3 efficacy trial was designed to provide data about RTS,S in different malaria parasite transmission settings and different age groups, as well as information on the impact of a booster dose.
-The results help the World Health Organization develop policy recommendations, paving the way for African nations to decide whether to use the vaccine as part of their immunization programs.
+The results will help the World Health Organization develop policy recommendations, paving the way for African nations to decide whether to use the vaccine as part of their immunization programs.

 Kenya’s malaria capital

 Nekoye calls the area where she lives and works in western Kenya the country’s “malaria capital,” where the disease is a leading cause of death for children under age five.
 Malaria is so common in the communities that ring Lake Victoria that many people are resigned to the disease and may not seek treatment until it’s too late.